pal-robotics/pal_wbc_tutorials/README.md

 ## Running the tutorials

-In this tutorial, the RRBOT robot can be controller in two different ways:
+In this tutorial, the RRBOT robot can be controlled in two different ways:

 1. **dynamic_reconfigure**
 2. **ros topics**